DataDog/datadog-api-client-ruby/docs/v1/UsageMeteringAPI.md

   month: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Datetime in ISO-8601 format, UTC, precise to month: [YYYY-MM] for usage beginning at this hour.
 (Either month or day should be specified, but not both)
   day: Time.parse('2013-10-20T19:20:30+01:00'), # Time | Datetime in ISO-8601 format, UTC, precise to day: [YYYY-MM-DD] for usage beginning at this hour.
 (Either month or day should be specified, but not both)
   names: ['inner_example'], # Array<String> | Comma-separated list of metric names.
-  limit: 56 # Integer | Maximum number of results to return (between 1 and 5000) - defaults to 500 results if limit not specified.
+  limit: 56, # Integer | Maximum number of results to return (between 1 and 5000) - defaults to 500 results if limit not specified.
+  next_record_id: 'next_record_id_example' # String | List following results with a next_record_id provided in the previous query.
 }

 begin
-  # Get top custom metrics by hourly average
+  # Get all custom metrics by hourly average
   result = api_instance.get_usage_top_avg_metrics(opts)
   p result
 rescue DatadogAPIClient::V1::APIError => e